Does Algorithmic Uncertainty Sway Human Experts? Evidence from a Field Experiment in Selective College Admissions: Context: Algorithm-Assisted College Admissions at a Selective U.S. University

-The algorithms generated predicted probabilities of admission based on information available at the time of application, including academic records and other observed characteristics.
-For operational use, these predictions were discretized into deciles (1--10, with 10 indicating the highest predicted probabilities) and displayed to admissions officers to guide their workflow, for example by prioritizing higher-scoring applications for earlier review.
-Importantly, admissions officers retained full discretion to make holistic judgments based on essays, recommendation letters, contextual background, and institutional priorities not captured by the model.
+The algorithms produce predicted probabilities of admission based on information available at the time of application, including academic records and other observed characteristics.
+For operational use, these probabilities are discretized into deciles (1--10, with 10 indicating the highest predicted probability) and displayed to admissions officers alongside each applicant's materials.
+The scores are intended as a coarse, directional signal that reviewers can use to prioritize higher-scoring applications for earlier review or to flag applications that might otherwise receive limited attention.
+They are not used as thresholds at any stage of the process: no applicant is automatically advanced, eliminated, or routed based on the score alone.
+Final admissions decisions remain with trained admissions professionals, who exercise holistic judgment based on essays, recommendation letters, contextual background, and institutional priorities not captured by the model.

-A key feature of this setting (not uncommon in social prediction contexts) is that predictive models are inherently uncertain \cite{salganik2020measuring}.
-Even when trained on similar data and achieving comparable aggregate performance, different models can assign meaningfully different scores to the same applicant \cite{black2022model}.
-As a result, the specific algorithmic score shown to a reviewer may depend on modeling choices rather than substantively meaningful differences between applicants.
-If admissions officers place undue weight on the particular score they observe, such model-contingent variation could propagate into high-stakes downstream decisions.

-Directly manipulating or degrading algorithmic advice to study reliance would be ethically impermissible in consequential domains such as college admissions.
-Our study addresses this common challenge by exploiting predictive multiplicity \cite{black2022model} as a source of naturally occurring, ecologically valid variation.
-By randomly assigning applications to be accompanied by a score from one of two similarly accurate models that sometimes disagree at the individual level, we test whether, and to what extent, variation in algorithmic assessments causally influences human decision-making.
-In this setting, systematic sensitivity to which of two equally plausible scores is presented constitutes evidence of algorithmic reliance.
+Algorithmic scoring in this context raises ethical concerns specific to admissions that lie beyond the scope of the empirical question we study.
+Models trained on historical admissions data risk encoding patterns shaped by structural disadvantages \cite{barocas2016big, gandara2024inside}, and prior work at this institution shows that removing race data from applicant ranking algorithms reduces the diversity of the top-ranked pool without meaningfully improving academic merit, while increasing arbitrariness in outcomes for most applicants \cite{lee2024algorithms}.
+Our findings on algorithmic sensitivity do not resolve these concerns or speak to whether the deployed models are themselves fair.
+The Ethical Considerations Statement examines the design of this study in greater depth.